 At the end of July 2011, the Company completed requirements for treating patients in the first cohort.
 The Company, its medical advisors and the Principal Investigator agreed that the data from the first cohort demonstrated that Liposomal Grb-2 was safe enough to proceed to the next cohort of the trial, which treated patients in the trial with a dose that was double the dose used in the first cohort.
 As a result of this review, the first cohort was closed and the second cohort was opened for recruiting patients into the clinical trial.
 In January of 2012, the Company completed requirements for treating patients in the second cohort.
-The Company, its medical advisors and the Principal Investigator agreed that the data from the second cohort demonstrated that Liposomal Grb-2 was safe enough to proceed to the third cohort of the trial, which is treating patients with a dose of 20 mg/m, which is double the dose used in the second cohort.
+The Company, its medical advisors and the Principal Investigator agreed that the data from the second cohort demonstrated that Liposomal Grb-2 was safe enough to proceed to the third cohort of the trial, which is treating patients with a dose of 20 mg/m2, which is double the dose used in the second cohort.
 At the end of April, 2012, there were three evaluable patients in Cohort 3.
 As a result, a meeting of the Company's medical advisory board was being scheduled to close the cohort and proceed to Cohort 4.
 Significantly, in the third cohort, all three patients completed the treatment cycle and were evaluable and, because of apparent stabilization from treatment with Bio-Path drug candidate Liposomal Grb-2, had received extended treatment cycles or were on hold for additional treatments pending increased supply of drug.

 Based on the experience treating patients in Cohort 3, when all three patients benefited from treatment with Liposomal Grb-2 and were apparently stabilized, the assumption for drug requirements for Cohort 4 and beyond have increased significantly.
 Specifically, the assumption now is that all patients will benefit from treatment with the drug candidate Liposomal Grb-2 and be eligible to receive up to six months of treatments.
 In this regard, the Company increased the capacity of its drug supply chain, adding new suppliers for the Grb-2 drug substance and for the final drug product.
 Substantially increased supplies of the drug candidate Liposomal Grb-2 were delivered in July of 2012.
-As a result, Cohort 4 is now open and one patient has been enrolled and reportedly at least one patient from Cohort 3 is expected to start extended treatments.

 The Principal Investigator for the Phase I clinical trial, Dr. Jorge Cortes, is a leading expert in the treatment of CML, AML and ALL.
-Because the results of the first trial produced unexpected and clinically interesting results in some patients, the Principal Investigator prepared an abstract of the results of the first cohort that was accepted for presentation at the American Hematology Society annual meeting in December of 2011.
+Because the results of the first trial produced unexpected and clinically interesting results in some patients, the Principal Investigator prepared an abstract of the results of the first cohort that was accepted for presentation at the American Society of Hematology annual meeting in December of 2011.
 Results from the second cohort also demonstrated potential anti-leukemia benefits in treated patients.
-The Company is currently preparing an abstract updating the progress of Bio-Path's clinical trial for presentation at the American Hematology Society annual meeting in December of 2012.
+The next opportunity for the Bio-Path to present information at the American Hematology Society annual meeting will be when the Company has completed the Phase I clinical trial.